 - Showing how your product is installed or used

 This week, experiment with images on the social networks you use.
-Use the resources here to learn more, and commit to mastering the power of well-chosen imagery.
+Use the resources here to learn more, and check out the free workshop I mention above.